How to create arrows in HTML and CSS: a complete guide with examples

 Avoid them if:

-- The arrow is part of a visual design
+• The arrow is part of a visual design or UI component

 Building arrows with CSS using borders

 Here we enter the most interesting territory.
-When I started experimenting with arrows in CSS, I understood that I wasn't drawing arrows, but playing with invisible borders until one takes prominence.
+When I started experimenting with arrows in CSS, I understood that I wasn't drawing arrows as such, but playing with invisible borders until one takes center stage and forms the desired triangle.

 The trick of border-width and transparent colors

-This pattern is the basis of most CSS arrows you see in production.
+This pattern is the foundation for most CSS arrows you will find in real production projects.

 Common mistakes when creating arrows with CSS